kmarkela/duffman/README.md

 1. Navigate to the [Releases page](https://github.com/kmarkela/duffman/releases) of the DuffMan repository.
 2. Download the appropriate binary for your operating system and architecture.
-3. Unzip the downloaded file and move the binary to your desired location.
+3. Move the binary to your desired location.

 ## Usage